-Council has a Sponsorships, Grants and Donations Policy that sets out the procedures and considerations that apply in these situations.
-Sponsorships, grants or donations must not interfere with Council's ability to carry out its functions, and the process of seeking and providing sponsorships, grants and donations must be open and transparent.
+Council's Sponsorships Policy outlines the principles of all inbound (received by Council) and outbound (offered by Council) sponsorship for Council and aims to establish a coordinated and transparent approach to the way Council seeks, secures, provides and manages all sponsorship.
+Sponsorships must not interfere with Council's ability to carry out its functions, and the process of seeking and providing sponsorships must be open and transparent.